syedhamidali/radarx/README.md

 ## Usage

-Here's a simple example of how to use Radarx with [xradar]{.title-ref}
-to load and process a volume scan:
+Here's a simple example of how to use Radarx with [xradar](https://xradar.readthedocs.io/en/latest/) to load IMD radar data and process a volume scan:

 ```python
 import radarx as rx